FearDread/guerrilla_ui/README.md

 mv guerrilla_js my-branch

 ```
-Link `guerrilla-ui.js` or `guerrilla-ui.min.js` in your HTML file (make sure to include latest version of jQuery as its required by GUI):
+Link `guerrilla-ui.js` or `guerrilla-ui.min.js` in your HTML file (make sure to include latest version of jQuery as its required by Guerrilla UI):

 ```html
 <script src="/js/jquery.min.js"></script>